Weetamoo: Political career

 As tensions grew prior to King Philip's War, Weetamoo, was a highly sought after ally from both Metacom and the English.Martino-Trutor In the end, Weetamoo sided with Metacom and became his first ally in the war against the English.
 There are many speculations regarding the reasons why Weetamoo sided with Metacom.
 According to Saltonstall, she sided with Metacom out of revenge for the death of Wamsutta.
 According to Deputy Governor John Easton of Rhode Island, Weetamoo had serious considerations on siding with him but before they could form an alliance a group of English soldiers attacked her canoes in June 1675.
 The group of soldiers thought the canoes were Metacom's.Martino-Trutor This solidified Weetamoo's decision to ally with Metacom.
 In addition, Weetamoo forged alliances to fortify her authority and territorial integrity.
 Her strategy intertwining with other leaders and their families to protect those who depended on them.

 Her role in King Philip's War was significantly decreased by the English particularly by Mary Rowlandson and Increase Mather.
 Mather often tried to reduce Weetamoo's power in his writings.
 However, in the communications he sent to London, Mather often described Weetamoo as a military threat of equal statue as Metacom.
-In reality, by 1675 Weetamoo was the leader of all allied tribes in the Wampanoag Confederation.
+In reality, by 1675 Weetamoo was the leader of the coalition against the English settlers.
 In the summer of 1675, Weetamoo aided Metacom and his men during an English attack.
 She helped them escape through the swamps of Pocasset territory.
-After the escape, Weetamoo traveled to Narragansett territory seeking an alliance with the tribe.
+After the escape, Weetamoo traveled to Narragansett territory seeking an alliance with them.
 It was during this visit that Weetamoo married Quinnapin.
 In February 1676, Weetamoo led a raid on the English in the Battle of Blood Rock that resulted in the capture of Mary Rowlandson.
 At the Battle of Blood Rock Weetamoo commanded an army of more than 300 warriors.